 An AID Storage Size field indicating the number of AIDs the CPE non-AP MLD is capable of storing.

-In addition, the CPE non-AP MLD may include:
+(2224)

+The CPE non-AP MLD may also include within the EPP Epoch Settings field sent in the encrypted (Re)Association Request frames, EPP Epoch Request frames and EPP Epoch Response frames, the following fields (2227):

-an EPP Group ID field, and
+an EPP Group ID field indicating the identifier of the EPP Group the CPE non-AP MLD wants to join (2225), and

 a Minimum Epoch Pacing field.

 The rest of the fields in the EPP Epoch Settings field shall not be transmitted by a CPE non-AP MLD.
 The Minimum Epoch Pacing field includes(#2136) the Minimum Epoch Pacing Parameters field, indicating the minimum epoch interval length supported by the CPE non-AP MLD.
 If the value resulting from(#2137) the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field included in the Minimum Epoch Pacing field is greater than the value resulting from(#2138) the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field for the default EPP group (group 0) or of any other EPP group already created, then the CPE non-AP MLD is not assigned to any EPP group at (re)association.

 NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EPP group (through the EPP Epoch Request frame (see 9.6.42.5 (EPP Epoch Request frame format))).

-Within the EPP element:

-If the Epoch Start Time Variation Range field is present, the Epoch Start Time Variation Range field value shall not exceed 20% of the Epoch Interval Length subfield value.

-If the Group Epoch Seed field is present, the Group Epoch Seed field value shall be the same for each transmission to any member of an EPP group for a given EPP Epoch sequence.
-An EPP AP shall select a new random Group Epoch Seed value for each EPP Epoch sequence.

-The CPE AP MLD, upon reception of the EPP element in an encrypted (Re)Association Request frame, shall assign the CPE non-AP MLD to the EPP group with parameters that best match the parameters requested(#2139) including an EPP element in the encrypted (Re) Association Response frame, creating a new EPP group or assigning the CPE non-AP MLD to an already existing EPP group.
+The CPE AP MLD, upon reception of the EPP element in an encrypted (Re)Association Request frame, shall assign the CPE non-AP MLD to the EPP group with parameters that best match the parameters requested, also considering the size of the available EPP groups (2031), (#2139) and shall include (2358) an EPP element in the encrypted (Re) Association Response frame, creating a new EPP group or assigning the CPE non-AP MLD to an already existing EPP group.
 The assigned EPP epoch duration shall not be shorter than indicated in the Minimum Epoch Pacing Parameters field.

-The parameters of the assigned EPP group are provided to the CPE non-AP MLD through an EPP element in the (Re)Association Response frame.
-If no EPP element is included in the (Re)Association Response frame, the CPE non-AP MLD is not assigned to any EPP group.
+The parameters of the assigned EPP group are provided to the CPE non-AP MLD through an EPP element in the encrypted (2228)(Re)Association Response frame.
+If no EPP element is included in the encrypted (2228) (Re)Association Response frame, the CPE non-AP MLD is not assigned to any EPP group.

-A CPE AP MLD transmitting an (#2140) EPP Epoch Settings field in a (#2140) (Re)Association Response frame, EPP Epoch Response frames, EPP Epoch Assignment frames or EPP Groups Parameter frames shall include the following fields:
+A CPE AP MLD transmitting an (#2140) EPP Epoch Settings field in an (#2140) encrypted (2228) (Re)Association Response frame, EPP Epoch Response frames, EPP Epoch Assignment frames or EPP Groups Parameter frames shall include the following fields:

 EPP Epoch Settings Control field indicating the optional fields included in the EPP Epoch Settings field.